 • professional.

-However, in modern world a whetstone can only sharpen a simple hunting knife.
-In other cases, the quality will be poor.
-In addition, only sharpening with a stone soft metals, if the cutting part of the blade has a hardness above 55 HRC, you cannot sharpen it with improvised means.
+However, in modern world A whetstone can only sharpen a simple hunting knife.
+In other cases, the quality will leave much to be desired.
+In addition, stones are used to sharpen only soft metals, if the cutting part of the blade has a hardness above 55 HRC, you cannot sharpen it with improvised means.

 Important!
-Each type of blade has its own edge angle.
-And during sharpening, it must be held along the entire length of the workpiece surface.
+Each type of blade has a different edge angle.
+And during sharpening it must be held along the entire length of the processed surface of the product.

-Some types of modern whetstones are still in use today.
-An example of this natural stones- Japanese water stone (we showed it in the photo above) or American "Arkansas".
-Master grinders even conduct special master classes on sharpening knives using natural stone.
-Interestingly, before the processing process, it is soaked in water, sometimes with soapy water, and dried after work.
-The whole process resembles a sacrament for the initiates.
-Therefore, it should not be surprising that these rocks are too expensive, and most grinding devices use artificial abrasive surfaces.
+Some types of modern whetstones are still used today.
+An example of this natural stones– Japanese water stone (we showed it in the photo above) or American “Arkansas”.
+Master sharpeners even conduct special master classes on sharpening knives using natural stone.
+Interestingly, before the processing process it is soaked in water, sometimes with a soap solution, and after work it is dried.
+The whole process resembles a sacrament for initiates.
+So it should come as no surprise that these grades are too expensive and most sharpening devices use artificial abrasive surfaces.

-These are artificially machined abrasive-coated whetstones, which are suitable for manual sharpening of both carpentry and locksmith tools, as well as kitchen knives.
+These are artificially turned bars with an abrasive coating, which are suitable for manual sharpening of both carpentry and plumbing tools, as well as kitchen knives.

-Bars, depending on the material from which they are made, can be of varying degrees of wear resistance and grain size.
-Consider the main types of materials that are used in the manufacture of whetstones:
+The bars, depending on the material from which they are made, can have varying degrees of wear resistance and grain size.
+Let's consider the main types of materials that are used in the manufacture of sharpening stones:

-2. Diamond(with diamond coating) - can be of different shapes and grain sizes.
-Wear resistant.
-Democratic price.
+2. Diamond(with diamond coating) – can be of different shapes and grain sizes.
+Wear-resistant.
+Reasonable price.

 3. Ceramic.
-Relate to more modern look sharpening bars.
-Combine the strength of a diamond coating with the hardness of natural stone.
+Refer to more modern look whetstones for sharpening.
+They combine the strength of diamond coating with the hardness of natural stone.

-4. artificial: electrocorundum or carbide.
-Fast grinding abrasive, low quality and the same price.
+4. Artificial: electrocorundum or carbide.
+Quickly grinding abrasive is of low quality and the same price.

 Artificial abrasives are created by mixing diamond powders of different fractions, as well as electrocorundum and carbide.

 Important!
-Great value at the same time, it has a material used for gluing the rock, as well as the percentage of all elements.
-The stronger and better composition(this also applies to the particles themselves), the more resistant the grinding abrasive will be.
+Great value at the same time, it has the material used for gluing the rock, as well as the percentage of all elements.
+The stronger and better composition(this also applies to the particles themselves), the more durable the sharpening abrasive will be.

-Moreover, there are two types of a bunch of elements - a galvanic bunch and a soft one.
-In the first case, the crystals are glued strictly on the surface of their base, made of nickel alloy.
+Moreover, there are two types of bonding of elements - galvanic bonding and soft bonding.
+In the first case, the crystals are glued strictly to the surface of their base, made of a nickel alloy.
 In fact, the crystals are located in a very thin layer on the bar.
-A soft bond is a chaotic arrangement of bonding and abrasive elements.
-The second type is less durable.
+A soft binder is a chaotic arrangement of binding and abrasive elements.
+The second type is less wear-resistant.

 Sharpening stones for knives

-If we talk in more detail about grindstones, we need to talk about the main varieties used in such tools, this will help to understand the process in detail and understand how to sharpen a knife correctly.
-But before talking about them, it is impossible not to mention the stages of sharpening, which in this context will play a decisive role in the description of different materials and machines.
+If we talk in more detail about sharpening stones, we need to talk about the main types used in such tools, this will help you understand the process in detail and understand how to sharpen a knife correctly.
+But before talking about them, it is impossible not to mention the sharpening stages, which in this context will play a decisive role in the description of different materials and machines.

 Stage Description Illustration